 ‘Newlywed-to-be #1’ can also walk and enter with their parents.

 You can do this by partners and/or individually, depending on the amount of time you are working with.

-They typically stand and/or line up behind and/or beside ‘Newlywed-to-be #1’.
+A typical processional order in a wedding is to stand and/or line up behind and/or beside ‘Newlywed-to-be #1’.

 If you have sponsors, specific family members (grandparents, etc.), and/or special friends, this is where you can include them in your wedding processional.

 Puppy and dogs?
 Or any pet, for that matter?
 You can have them walk down the aisle as well!
 Walking the pets down the aisle might need someone to accompany them.
 Great companies like Leash and Paws can manage your pet on your wedding day, so you won’t!